hphelion/documentation/migration-details.md

 ###Key transition information###

-Before attempted an assisted transition from version 12.12 to 13.5 of the HP Cloud software, be sure to keep the following critical pieces of information in mind:
+Before attempted an assisted transition from version 12.12 to 13.5 of the HP Helion Public Cloud software, be sure to keep the following critical pieces of information in mind:

 * Review the [For further information](#MoreInfo) section at the bottom of this page to better understand the differences between the version 12.12 and 13.5 Compute environments
 * IP addresses change between the two environments; if you have any DNS entries that point to your current configuration, you must plan to change them after your transition